 - Let the sauce cool to room temperature before storing it in an airtight container.
 It’ll last up to 5 days in the refrigerator.

-Serving Suggestions: Ways To Use Unagi Sauce
+Ways to use Unagi Sauce

 There are so many delicious ways to enjoy unagi sauce.
 It’s an extremely versatile sauce that can even be used in many ways: